 Fees for professional services

 We maintain a "direct pay" practice and full payment for professional services is required at the time of each office visit (cash, personal check, and major credit cards are accepted).
 Dr. Canfield's fee is $280 per hour.
 Although insurance is not accepted in lieu of full payment, upon request we can provide a "summary statement of services" (please carefully read the insurance reimbursement advisory below)

 Estimating the cost of counseling

-In estimating the overall cost of counseling, it is important to consider not only the hourly fee of the therapist, but the estimated length of the counseling process (anticipated total number of sessions).
-Although some forms of counseling and psychotherapy involve a lengthy course of treatment - requiring years of treatment - we believe that counseling, in most cases, should be a relatively "short-term" process.
+In estimating the overall cost of counseling, it is important to consider not only the hourly fee of the therapist, but the estimated length of the counseling process and total number of sessions.
+Although some forms of counseling and psychotherapy involve a lengthy course of treatment - often requiring years - we believe that counseling, in most cases, should be a relatively "short-term" process.
 Current clinical research on the outcome effectiveness of various approaches to counseling and therapy indicate that, for most client concerns, the systemic/cognitive-behavioral therapy models we utilize are often more effective than longer-term approaches - but at a significantly lower overall cost.

 Each couple and each person are unique and multiple factors must be considered.
-Some couples may only require the initial consultation sessions, while the needs of other clients may require a longer period of work.
-Based on your particular needs and circumstances, the anticipated length and overall estimated cost of counseling can be discussed at the conclusion of the initial consultation.
+Some couples may only require an initial consultation session, while the needs of other clients may require a longer period of work.
+Based on your particular needs and circumstances, the anticipated length and overall estimated cost of counseling can be discussed at the conclusion of the initial consultation session.

 Insurance Reimbursement Advisory

-We believe that the vast majority of relationship and life adjustment issues for which our clients seek help do not warrant a mental disorder diagnostic label.
+We believe that the vast majority of relationship, personal, and life adjustment issues for which people seek help do not warrant a mental disorder diagnostic label.
 This belief informs our treatment philosophy which emphasizes "wellness" rather than "pathology", and underlies our decision to operate as a "direct pay" practice.
-This approach ensures the highest level of privacy and confidentiality.
-As such, our client records are retrained internally and are not entered into any type of computer data base or disclosed to any third party without the express written permission of all adult clients who have participated in counseling or therapy.
+This approach ensures the highest level of client privacy, confidentiality, and ethical practice.
+Our client records are retained internally and are not entered into any type of computer data base or disclosed to any third party without the express written permission of all adult clients who have participated in counseling or therapy.

-- Does my insurance benefit include marriage, couples, family, and or relationship therapy?
+- Does my insurance benefit include marriage counseling or relationship therapy?